Axway/amplify-central/content/en/docs/connect_manage_environ/connected_agent_common_reference/secure_config.md

 linkTitle: Use secure credentials in configuration
 draft: false
 weight: 20
-description: Understand how to secure credentials in the agent configuration by referencing data keys within the secret resource in Central.
 ---
+This topic explains how to secure credentials in the agent configuration by referencing data keys within the secret resource in Central.

 ## Before You Start

 * [Install and authenticate yourself via the Axway Central CLI](/docs/integrate_with_central/cli_central/cli_install/).